Lady Jane Grey: Cultural depictions

 In 1836, American poet Lydia Sigourney published a poem, "Lady Jane Grey", in her volume Zinzendorff and Other Poems.
 In 1911, the British historian Albert Pollard called Jane "the traitor-heroine of the Reformation".
 During the Marian persecutions and its aftermath, Jane became viewed as a Protestant martyr, featuring prominently in the several editions of Foxe's Book of Martyrs (Actes and Monuments of these Latter and Perillous Dayes) by John Foxe.

-Fictional treatments of Lady Jane Grey's story include the historical novels, Innocent Traitor (Alison Weir's 2006 debut novel), The Sisters Who Would Be Queen by Leanda de Lisle (2009), Her Highness, the Traitor by Susan Higginbotham (2012), The Lady of Misrule by Suzannah Dunn (2015), and The Last Tudor, by Philippa Gregory (2017).
+Fictional treatments of Lady Jane Grey's story include the historical novels, Innocent Traitor (Alison Weir's 2006 debut novel), Her Highness, the Traitor by Susan Higginbotham (2012), The Lady of Misrule by Suzannah Dunn (2015), and The Last Tudor, by Philippa Gregory (2017).

 Three films have been produced telling the story of Lady Jane Grey and her nine-day rule: the 1923 silent film Lady Jane Grey; Or, The Court of Intrigue, the 1936 film Tudor Rose (U.S. title: Nine Days a Queen) with Nova Pilbeam as Lady Jane Grey, and the 1986 film Lady Jane directed by Trevor Nunn and starring Helena Bonham Carter in the title role.